 These options are offered, as an incentive for named Directors to continue providing support and invest in the future of the Company.
-The resolution was passed by shareholders at the AGM on 26th May 2022.
-The vesting date for these options is 26th May 2022.
+The resolution was passed by shareholders at the AGM on 31st May 2023.

-No options over ordinary shares in the company were provided as remuneration to each director of Enova Mining Limited and each of the key management personnel of the Consolidated entity during the financial year.
+No Options over ordinary shares in the company were provided as remuneration to each director of Enova Mining Limited and each of the key management personnel of the Consolidated entity during the financial year.